allegory-software/allegory-sdk/README.md

-On the client side, a collection of **web components** written in plain JavaScript, including a **data-bound virtual editable tree-grid widget**, complete the picture for developing **SAAS data-driven business apps**, the primary use case of the SDK.
+On the client side, a collection of **web components** written in plain JavaScript, including a **data-bound virtual editable tree-grid widget**, complete the picture for developing **SAAS database-driven business apps**, the primary use case of the SDK.

 # Status